China Siwei

 China Siwei Surveying and Mapping Technology Co.
 Ltd. (China Siwei) is a subsidiary of the China Aerospace Science and Technology Corporation (CASC), is a leading operator of Earth observation satellites in China.
 The company is specialized in providing Earth Observation data through its advance satellite constellation named Gaojing (SuperView) and Siwei Gaojing (SuperView Neo) Series.
 The satellites are designed for high-resolution imaging for various applications.
-Siwei Gaojing constellation is a key component of Chinese commercial and civilian remote sensing capabilites, aiming to complete with global leaders, such as Maxar and Airbus.
+Siwei Gaojing constellation is a key component of Chinese commercial and civilian remote sensing capabilities, aiming to complete with global leaders, such as Maxar and Airbus.

 Overview

 China Siwei operates 14 satellites under Gaojing and Siewi Gaojing constellation and planned to add 18 more satellites into its constellation.
 The Constellation is divided into three series: SuperView Neo-1, SuperView Neo-2 and SuperView Neo-3.